HVAC Market Planning For 2024 and Beyond

 Google Search 8/10

-80% of shoppers do online research.
+80% of shoppers research online.

 Personalization 71%

-71% of consumers expect companies to deliver personalized interactions.
+71% of consumers expect personalized interactions.

 Buy Local Consumer